cleoold/Markov_CN_node/README.md

 plus a status code of `200`.

 Yes, that's all.

+#### Scripts

+* `npm run start`

+Starts server at 127.0.0.1:6758.

+* `npm run dict`

+This command will regenerate all the dictionaries based on `conversations.txt`.
+It is good to run this script every time after a breaking update.

 ### Thanks to
 Thanks to [nodejieba](https://github.com/yanyiwu/nodejieba) for providing such a wonderful word cut library.